EconomiCurtis/hotelling_redwood2/README.md

 ###Problems in Continuous Instant (CI) Treatment

 #####Functional errors
+1. Silo does not work. or rather, randomization after each period does not work.
+	- There is no code that randomizes subjects according to the Silos
+1. Flow-payoff plot update is one click off for subject-self.
+(Subject needs to click again to see the effect of the previous click). check out plotting function.
+	- can be solved with predictable user behaviour (double clicks instead of single clicks)
+1. Score seems to be dependent on the speed.
+This should not be so, because a page refresh will try to recover previous plot points at a faster speed, leading to less score for the subject.
+1. download data does not work.
+(It does work.
+What.)

+#####Non-critical Bugs
+1. dummy periods (periods that never existed - subjects earn 0 earnings/points - but show up in addition to the original 4 periods.)
+Now payoff doesn't show.
+I don't recall touching anything related to points. maybe I did.
+1. After refresh, there exists a seemingly underflow error in "Current score" especially for the group that "finished the period"
+1. relating to the endless period, reset button fails to work in some unknown conditions (for certain, it was not working at a moment when the period was supposed to end).
+UPDATE: seems that if there are subjects that finished, reset does not work.

+#####UI/UX - noncritical problems
+1. Flow-payoff plot is squeezed, not pushed.
+Ideally, older points should be erased.
+This seemed to happen when subject went overtime.

+###Solved problems
 1. some individuals does not get fade in modal. keeps going.
 	- could be because browser does not run other tabs at the same time?
 	- Could be because Period length was less than 5?